Commuting Towards Your Future!

 We encourage students to park on‐campus or use alternative transportation methods.
 However, if you park off‐campus, we ask that you be courteous to and conscious of our UW Bothell community neighbors.
 This includes, but is not limited to, leaving room for residents to turn out of their driveways; not parking in front of fire hydrants or mailboxes; and taking all your trash with you.
 The cost of parking on campus is a consideration; however UW Bothell wants to be a good neighbor.
-For parking and transportation alternatives check out: http://www.uwb.edu/administration-planning/facilities/transportation/parking.
+Check out parking and transportation alternatives.

 Carpool & Rideshare Online

 UW Bothell students, faculty and staff who carpool four one-way trips per week are eligible to purchase carpool parking permits.
-Beginning in 2014, you may now find rides, track your commute, and much more using Rideshare Online.
-Read More
+Beginning in 2014, Rideshare Online allows you to find rides, track your commute, and more.
+Learn more about carpool and rideshare.

 There are many parking locations on campus, including locations and services for people with disabilities.
 Parking permits are also available.
 More about on-campus parking.